guizlet/backend-awesome-weather/README.md

 Note: For simplicity, we'll refer to MetaWeather as "old service" and OpenWeatherMap as "new service" across all Java classes.

-# Migration goals
+# Goals
-* Migrate example code to OpenWeatherMap APIs.
+* Migrate example code to OpenWeatherMap APIs;
+* Apply software best practices whenever possible.

 # File structure
 * Java class `LowestHumidityExample.java` and `AverageHighTemperatureExample.java`: where migration will take place;